Faucet not working

 Plumbing

-The answer to 'faucet not working' is that there are several common causes, including a faulty cartridge, worn washers, mineral buildup, or a problem with the water supply.
-Symptoms may include dripping, low water pressure, or the faucet not turning on at all.
-Solutions can range from simple DIY fixes to more complex professional repairs.
+The answer to 'faucet not working' is that there could be several common causes, including a broken cartridge or washer, mineral buildup, or a problem with the faucet's internal mechanism.
+Symptoms may include the faucet dripping, not turning on at all, or only partially working.

 Step-by-Step Guide